jmason33333-ux/Docent/rag/Series/The Stormlight Archive/books/the-way-of-kings/chapters/Part 4/chapter-61.md

 ---

 ## Confusion Points / "Wait, What?"
 Moments
-- 🟡 **Dalinar's certainty about Nohadon:** Readers may wonder why Dalinar is so sure about the identity without evidence.
+- 🟡 **Dalinar's Vision:** Readers might be confused about why Dalinar is certain about Nohadon's identity without concrete evidence.
-- 🔴 **Navani's information about the assassination:** The significance and implications of a Shin Shardbearer assassinating a king may not be immediately clear.
+- 🔴 **Navani's Motivation:** Navani's feelings of uselessness and her sudden confession can seem abrupt without background context.

 ---

 ## Callbacks / Connections to Earlier Chapters
-- **Visions of Nohadon** — See earlier chapters where Dalinar experiences visions.
-- **Discussion of the Old Magic** — Mirrors previous considerations of mystical elements in the story.
+- **Dalinar's Visions** — Recurrent theme since earlier chapters, especially Chapter 54.
+- **Navani's Return** — Reflects her earlier interactions and subtle hints at deeper involvement.

 ---

 ## Foreshadowing / Setup
-- **Navani's warning about Roshar:** Hints at larger conflicts beyond the current war.
-- **Assassination of the King of Jah Keved:** Sets the stage for political upheaval.
+- **Navani's Concerns** — Her mention of larger threats suggests future conflicts.
+- **Shin Shardbearer** — Hints at Szeth's ongoing role in political turmoil.

 ---

 ## Themes / Subtext
-- **Reality vs. Perception:** Dalinar grapples with the truth of his visions.
+- **Identity and Belief:** Dalinar's certainty about Nohadon highlights the theme of faith versus evidence.
-- **Love and Duty:** Navani and Dalinar's relationship highlights personal versus political responsibilities.
+- **Love and Duty:** Navani's personal revelation ties into the broader theme of personal connections amidst political responsibilities.

 ---

 ## Magic / Mechanics (if applicable)
-- **Visions:** Dalinar confirms they are connections to the past, raising questions about their source and purpose.
+- **Old Magic:** Briefly discussed and dismissed, highlighting its mysterious nature and the Nightwatcher's influence.

 ---

 ## Quotes / Memorable Lines
-> "She tells Dalinar why she really came back to the Shattered Plains."
+> "Something is wrong on Roshar, something bigger than the War of Reckoning."
-> — Navani's confession shifts the dynamics between her and Dalinar.
+> — Navani Kholin, expressing her broader concerns.

 ---

 ## Rowan's "If Asked" Notes

-**Q: Why does Dalinar think the man was Nohadon?**
+**Q: Why does Dalinar believe the man in his vision was Nohadon?**
-A: Dalinar is convinced based on his interpretation of the vision, although he admits he lacks concrete evidence.
+A: Dalinar feels a deep certainty based on the vision's context, though he lacks concrete evidence.

-**Q: What does Navani reveal to Dalinar?**
+**Q: What does Navani mean by something bigger than the War of Reckoning?**
-A: Navani confesses her feelings for Dalinar and warns of a larger issue on Roshar, including the assassination of the King of Jah Keved.
+A: Navani suspects a larger, more sinister force at play on Roshar, beyond the current conflict.

+**Q: Why is the Old Magic dismissed so quickly?**
+A: The characters consider it but find it implausible due to its unpredictable nature and lack of direct connection to Dalinar's visions.

+**Q: How does Renarin react to the discussion?**
+A: Renarin is present but leaves quietly when Dalinar asks for privacy, showing respect for his father's request.

-**Q: Who is the Shin Shardbearer mentioned?**
+**Q: What is the significance of the Shin Shardbearer?**
-A: Szeth is referenced as the Shin Shardbearer involved in the assassination plot.
+A: The mention of a Shin Shardbearer foreshadows potential future conflicts involving Szeth.

+**Q: Why is Navani's confession important?**
+A: It reveals her personal motivations and feelings, deepening her character and her relationship with Dalinar.

+**Q: Does Navani have historical knowledge?**
+A: Yes, but she defers to Jasnah for detailed historical expertise.

+**Q: How does Dalinar feel about the reality of his visions?**
+A: He is disturbed and seeks solitude to process the implications, indicating his internal conflict.